marioatmajanugraha/MemeX888/README.md

 Memex Automation Check-in Tool

-This is an automation script written in Node.js, designed to perform the following tasks on the Memex platform:
+This is an automation script written in Node.js for the Memex platform.
+It performs the following tasks:

-- Auto check-in.
+- Auto check-in
-- Auto claim SBT (if the account meets the requirements).
+- Auto claim SBT (if the account meets the requirements)
-- Scheduled loop to repeat tasks at fixed intervals (every 12 hours).
+- Scheduled loop to repeat tasks every 12 hours

 ## Features

 - **Auto Check-in**: Checks the daily check-in status and completes the check-in automatically.
-- **SBT Claiming**: Determines if the account meets the requirements and claims SBT automatically.
+- **SBT Claiming**: Automatically claims SBT if the account qualifies.
-- **Scheduled Loop**: Repeats tasks every 12 hours, supports multiple accounts.
+- **Scheduled Loop**: Repeats tasks every 12 hours, supporting multiple accounts.
 - **Colorful Log Output**: Displays task status for easier monitoring.

 ## Requirements

 - Node.js (>= 14.0.0)

 ### Dependencies

 - `axios`
 - `chalk`
 - `random-useragent`